 *Represents significance between the number of feeding holes of treated strips and number of feeding holes on control strips at 5 % level (according to t-test)

+Provide notes on the meaning of NS

 Table 4: Antifeedant activity of water extracts of the roots and leaves of T. ementica against C. puncticollis after 24 h of exposure.